jayllo-c/tp/docs/DeveloperGuide.md

 #### **Import Contacts Command** : `import`

 The `import` command allows users to import contacts from a CSV file.
-Users can specify the file path of the CSV file to import contacts from and with the validation and checking of the CSV rows, person objects can be added to the addressbook.
+Users can specify the file path of the CSV file to import contacts from and with the validation and checking of the CSV rows, person objects can be added to the persons list in the application.

 ##### Parsing User Input